GOING PANORAMICThis page is still being developed

 Find somewhere outside with a full open view and without any walls.
 This is probably the most difficult guideline for city dwellers; but street corners are good – do the best you can.

 These days, i have a balcony with about 160° sidewards vision, i can position myself so i have one side open and a window reflection on the other, but up and down is concrete.
-Tiny flies sometimes fly by, but generally i have to adapt, and like predatory animals i use only a limited area of the panorama.
+Tiny flies sometimes fly by, but generally i have to adapt, and remind myself to look at the ceiling, walls and floor.

 Stay still: When you are moving, there is less awareness of everything else which is moving.
 It's the awareness of every small change and movement in the environment which is vital for an animal's survival – and to do this in the optimal way, as animals do it, be motionless and hold the head still.
 Empathise with the kingfisher and hawk.